-Mr. Permut has been a leader in strategic industry activities involving the American Public Transportation Association, Federal Railroad Administration, Transit Center, Regional Plan Association and the Transportation Cooperative Research Program.
-He has been an international management consultant and has lectured on transit management and leadership topics at universities throughout the world, including Curtin University (Perth), National Defense University, the University of Pennsylvania, Yale, and Northwestern University.
+Permut has been a leader in strategic transit industry activities involving the American Public Transportation Association, Federal Railroad Administration, Transit Center and the Transportation Cooperative Research Program.
+He has lectured on transit management and leadership topics at universities throughout the world, including Curtin University (Perth), National Defense University, the University of Pennsylvania, Yale, and Northwestern University.
 He was part of the team that developed and launched the National Transit Institute’s Senior Leadership Program.

-He has a bachelor’s in geography from SUNY Binghamton, a master’s in transportation from Northwestern University, and attended the Harvard University Kennedy School Program for Senior Executives in State and Local Government.
+He has a bachelor’s in geography from SUNY Binghamton, a master’s in transportation from Northwestern University, and attended the Harvard University Kennedy School Senior Executive in State and Local Government Program.